I woke up this morning and had to lay there a couple minutes trying to figure out what day it even was.

 The day went as usual.

-Cowboy, of course, went to morning and evening church services.
+Cowboy went to morning and evening church.

-Evenings stayed the same: nap and TV.
+Evenings stay the same, nap and TV.

-Badger and I have watched way too much TV.
+Badger and I watched too much TV.

 She and I went out earlier this morning.